ewjay/fapiwiki/Editors-Draft-00.md

 ### 7.6 Customer (protected)

-Customer is an OAuth protected resouce that represents the customer in question.
+A **customer** is an OAuth protected resouce that represents the customer in question.
 It is represented as a URI from which the client can GET the JSON representation.
 The client is only allowed to obtain the data within the granted scope.